 Select a Partner

-Buying an LMS, especially for an extended enterprise, requires more than just a software decision.
+Buying a learning management system, especially for an extended enterprise, requires more than just a software decision.
 You will also want to evaluate your vendor as a partner.
 A partner that offers both online and live one-on-one training.
 A partner who will help implement your system and provide prompt support when you need it.